-Ready to celebrate National Coloring Book Day 2022?
-Whether you're a beginner or seasoned colorist or just coloring to escape from everyday stress, we've got some fun and fresh coloring ideas and designs to get you in the spirit of this exciting holiday.
+Ready to celebrate National Coloring Book Day 2023?
+Whether you're a beginner or seasoned colorist or just coloring to escape from everyday stress, we have some fun and fresh coloring ideas and designs to get you in the spirit of this exciting holiday.

 When Is National Coloring Book Day?

 National Coloring Book Day is celebrated every year on the 2nd day of August.
 We all grew up bringing life to images in coloring books with our favorite crayons and markers.
 This day helps us relive those precious moments and emphasizes that coloring is a hobby for everyone, regardless of age and gender.

 The history of coloring books can be traced back to the 17th century when the concept of coloring illustrations began to emerge in Europe.
 They were initially intended for an adult audience and hand-painted by skilled artists.
 These early coloring books often featured intricate designs and detailed scenes meant to be colored with watercolors or other artistic mediums.
 It was in the 19th century that coloring books started to be produced for children.

 The breakthrough came with the development of the lithographic printing process, which allowed for mass production of black-and-white illustrations that could be easily reproduced.
 This advancement enabled the creation of affordable coloring books, quickly gaining popularity among children as entertainment and education.
 Early coloring books primarily contained simple line drawings of animals, nature, and everyday objects.

 In the 20th century, coloring books experienced a significant boom in popularity, driven in part by advancements in printing technology and the rising interest in child development and education.
 Iconic characters from comics, cartoons, and movies began to appear in coloring books, further fueling their appeal among young audiences.
 Moreover, educational institutions recognized the value of coloring books to develop children's fine motor skills, hand-eye coordination, and creativity.